ahoymarcus/nextjs-myjs-tech-blog/articles/concepts-of-risk-management-2022-04-03.md

 #### Risk Management Life Cycle

-So, summing up all that information, in term to optimize its own performance, the risk management process not only applies a life cycle to the process, as to have a continous assessment of the problem, but it also classify the possible actions depending on the significance of its impacts.
+So, summing up all that information, in term to optimize its own performance, the risk management process not only implies a life cycle to the entire process, but it also maintain a continous assessment of the risk problem.
+Finally, it also classify the possible actions depending on the significance of its impacts.

 - Though the terminology may vary a little bit, here is some way to refer to **Risk Management Life Cycle**
 1. **Assess**: identify potential risks.